pepcape/NPGR003-24/03-SFC/README.md

   the scales on the coordinate axes!

 **Bonus points: up to 7 additional points**
-* interesting graphic design (color, line thickness, gradients)
+* interesting graphic design (colors, line thickness, gradients)
 * more curve types (beyond the mandatory number of 2)
 * don't limit your creativity (as long as you keep the compulsory part) - you can try different combinations of curves, etc.